-Today’s publishing environment offers new and unprecedented opportunity for new writers to make their mark.
+Today’s modern publishing environment offers new and unprecedented opportunity for new writers to make their mark.
 But where do you start?
 New business models and whiz-bang technologies make it easier than ever, to get a book out there.
 But here’s the other half of the equation that no one talks about: As we crank out more and more new titles each year, the pool of retail buyers remains unchanged.
 (How many books can you read in a year?)
 Today’s market is more competitive than it has ever been, and far too many new authors rush in without educating themselves.

 At our event, you will hear from experienced professionals who have been where you want to go.
 We can help you get there.
 Bring your questions, your thick skin, and your hard-learned lessons.

 Literary agent Steven Hutson is a native of Los Angeles, a child of the 1960s, and a storyteller almost from birth.
 But like most writers, he kept a day job in-between gigs.
 After having a couple of books published, he set up shop as a freelance editor, handling hundreds of projects in almost every genre.
 After a while he got drafted to direct a writers’ conference for several years, making many valuable contacts along the way.
 When an editing client asked him to broker several book deals, he resisted.
 But as it turned out, he enjoyed the dealmaking and contract negotiations.

 With this newfound confidence, he hung out a new shingle as a literary agent in early 2011.
 Today his company, WordWise Media Services, employs three agents and serves 50 clients.
 He has placed their works with Harlequin, Dutton, HarperCollins, Tyndale, Hachette, Writer’s Digest Books, and others.
 Several clients have won prestigious awards for their works.

 Tough Love for Writers: